rui-vas-tech/rui-vas-tech/README.md

 # Personal Dev Product Manager for MindValley

-Hi 👋 I’m [Rui Vas](https://linkedin.com/in/rui-vas), a.k.a. [@expanding.rui](https://www.instagram.com/expanding.rui/).
+Hi 👋 I’m [Rui Vas](https://linkedin.com/in/rui-vas), a.k.a. [@expanding.rui](https://www.instagram.com/expanding.rui/)

-A life-long learner 🧠 robotics engineer 🤓 product manager 🚀 2x founder 🥷 marcial arts practitioner ✨ aspiring healer.
+A life-long learner 🧠 robotics engineer 🤓 product manager 🚀 2x founder 🥷 marcial arts practitioner ✨ aspiring healer

+🎯 On a mission to spread education since 2021

+🪴 Growing with Mindvalley since 2021 - I became extraordinary with Vishen, learned Qi Gong from Lee, developed my money EQ with Ken, breathed with Niraj and fell asleep countless nights with delta waves.

+🫀 This is a heart-centered application to work with you to spread education on the field of human greatness.

-## Experience
+## Experience - What I've done to date

 **7. AI/ML Product Manager @ AI.PT - Lisbon, PT - 2023**
 - Joined ai.pt for the vision of building an AI-centric venture studio in Lisbon